1a1a11a/PyMimircache/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 However, if you are new here or you have trouble using docker to run scripts
-directly, we suggest using interactive shell which can help you debug.
+directly, we suggest using an interactive shell which can help you debug.

 PyMimircache Tutorial